 This course introduces learners to the types of writing and thinking that is valued in college and beyond.
 Students will practice writing in several genres and several media, with emphasis placed on writing and revising academic arguments.

 English Composition II introduces learners to research writing and thinking that are valued in college and beyond.
 The Composition II course at WGU should be seen as a foundational course designed to help undergraduate students build fundamental skills for ongoing development in writing and research.
 Students will complete an academic research paper.

 Introduction to Probability and Statistics

 Introduction to Geography

 Introduction to Physics

 This course provides students with a comprehensive overview of the basic principles and unifying concepts of physics.
-You will integrate conceptual knowledge with practical and laboratory skills.

 Web Development Fundamentals

 These courses introduce the fundamentals of web development, which will enable the student to design, develop, and deploy a website.
 Students will create web content using HTML 5 and gain the knowledge to style and create layouts using Cascading Style Sheets (CSS).
 Students will also learn how to host and upload a website to a free web server.